Electroosmotic pump: Planar shallow electroosmotic pump

 Planar shallow electroosmotic pumps are made of parallel shallow microchannels.

 Electroosmotic micropumps

 Electroosmotic effects can also be induced without external fields in order to power micron-scale motion.
 Bimetallic gold/silver patches have been shown to generate local fluid pumping by this mechanism when hydrogen peroxide is added to the solution.
 A related motion can be induced by silver phosphate particles, which can be tailored to generate reversible firework behavior among other properties.
+Titanium dioxide micromotors (TiO2) demonstrated swarming behavior in the absence or presence of additional fuels due to the self-generated electrolyte diffusioosmosis.